 Innovation in the industry comes from listening.
 Our best changes and innovations come about when we listen to our partners.
 They interact with our storage solutions daily so who better to offer suggestions?
 This is the type of collaboration that can only occur when you truly know your clients and they trust you.

-One such example of the innovation and changes that have come from our clients are our removeable flat storage drawers.
+One example of the innovation and changes that have come from our clients are our removeable flat storage drawers.
 Flat files are ideal for collections pieces which can not be rolled.
 Flat files allow the stored item to be viewed without being handled.
-A notable setback to this storage model is that it limits access to the piece; all research must be conducted at the cabinet.

 Delta Designs heard and understood this concern from our partners and our designers accepted the challenge to improve storage options for collections staff.
 The result is a removeable drawer made of a proprietary alloy compound, rigid enough to maintain the protection that previous cabinets offered, but light enough to be removed and moved to a location for observation.

 Improvement is a constant at Delta, that’s how we deliver the standard for museum collections storage.

 “It’s absolutely crucial.
 Being able to put objects away in a proper facility where the climate control is maintained, and the environment is stable, and the cabinets or the shelving is neutral and properly configured for those specific objects,” said Rachel Shabica, Registrar at the George Washington Textile Museum.
 “It makes their storage much easier.”